shivanirathore24/Learn-ReactJS/Movie App/README.md

 3. When the button is clicked, 'handleFav' method is executed, toggling the fav state:
    - 'this.setState' updates the fav state to its opposite value (true to false or false to true).
    - This change triggers a re-render of the component, updating the button's appearance and text accordingly.
+- Similarly did for Cart Button.

+### Creating MovieList
+1. Create 'Movielist.js' file as component in React that imports the 'Moviecard component' and renders four Moviecard components within it.
+2. Now 'App component' renders the 'Movielist component', which in turn renders multiple Moviecard components.